kyuQee/LearningML/pulse_detection/try_1/README.md

-# Pulse Detection: Deep Learning vs Traditional Methods
+# Pulse Detection: With CNN-LSTM trying to outperform GPR

 ### TL;DR:
 - Built a hybrid CNN-LSTM model to detect peak position and 10% thresholds in noisy skewed Gaussian pulses